Durgi, Odisha: Politics

 As per constitution of India and Panchyati Raaj Act, Durgi village is administrated by Sarpanch (Head of Village) who is elected representative of village.
 Current MLA from Bissam Cuttack (ST) Assembly Constituency is Sri Jagannath Saraka of BJD, who won the seat in State elections of 2014 for the first time.

 Durgi comes under the Koraput (Lok Sabha constituency).
-Sri Jhinna Hikakka of BJD is the present elected MP of the Koraput (ST) Lok Sabha constituency.
+Sri Saptagiri Urlaka of INS is the present elected MP of the Koraput (ST) Lok Sabha constituency.
 After independence, Durgi has been playing a prominent role in politics in Rayagada District in general and Bissam Cuttack constituency in particular.
 Many leaders are emerged from the land of Durgi and contributed significantly in politics.
 The popular personalities like Sri Trinath Das (Block Chairman, Bissam Cuttack) and Sri Sudhir Das (President of BJD, Rayagada District) do belongs from this place.
 Chief Ministers like late Biju Patnaik, Navin Patnaik and Giridhar Gomango also visited to this place for their socio-political work.